dcunited001/dcunited001.github.io/_posts/2016-05-31-the-nature-of-god.md

 with this original image.
 This imbues them with an Achilles heel, a vulnerability to an immeasurably meager stone: their beloved anathema.
-Or anyone so ostracized from the world of Sin City who has rejected the engrained juxtaposition of good and evil so perfectly as to be nearly indistinguishable.
+Or anyone so ostracized from the world of Sin City who has rejected the engrained juxtaposition of good and evil, so perfect as to be nearly indistinguishable.
 Such a free radical could inspire an ecstatic chain reaction.

-Yet even when every single spore has been squelched, sporadic particulate oscillations defy the entropy of separation, realigning their nexus to the metastellar wind of cosmic fate.
+Yet even when every single spore has been squelched, spontaneous particulate oscillations defy the entropy of separation, realigning their nexus to the metastellar wind of cosmic fate.
 Purged of all memory of truth and encapsulated unaware within twisting circuitous